Son mexicano: Common musical characteristics

 Sesquialtera, the combination of 3/4 and 6/8 meter, predominates.
 Some, like the famous song La Bamba, are in the simpler, yet still syncopated, 2/4 meter.
 Sones are typically diatonic; while some songs are in the minor or harmonic minor scales, the major scale is most common.
 Many violinists and vocalists will harmonize melodies in thirds or sixths.
 Most chord progressions use only three chords: I or i, IV or iv, and V or V7, though ii, III, VI, or ♭VII chords may feature in some songs.
 Lyrically, most songs follow the classic Spanish copla.
 Verses are built around four bar melodic phrases.
-These verses constitute the body of tunes called partes intermedias which are framed by introductions called entradas and codas called finales.
+These verses constitute the body of tunes called parties intermedia which are framed by introductions called entradas and codas called finales.

 History

 As a base, son music in Mexico has the Baroque music of Spain, along with indigenous elements.
-The basic rhythms, instruments and musical practices have not change much from Spanish music of the 16th and 17th century, especially for the Son Jarocho of Veracruz.
+The basic rhythms, instruments and musical practices have not changed much from Spanish music of the 16th and 17th centuries, especially for the Son Jarocho of Veracruz.
 These Spanish elements practically disappeared in the mother country by 1750.
-This Spanish heritage links it to other folk music styles in Latin America including the Cuban music by the same name, but it has had its own development.
+This Spanish heritage links it to other folk music styles in Latin America including the Cuban music by the same name, but it has had its development.
 In most son styles, percussion is provided by the stomping feet of dancers.
 This is from its indigenous heritage, from ceremonial marches.

-While son has developed into different regional styles over the centuries, including Son Jarocho, Son Huasteco, Son Jaliscience (which later morphed into Mariachi), and forms on the west coast of Mexico such as Chilena in Guerrero and Oaxaca, a number of son styles share songs such as "El Gusto," which can be found in all three major types of son music, indicating a common ancestor for the three.
+While son has developed into different regional styles over the centuries, including Son Jarocho, Son Huasteco, Son Jaliscience (which later morphed into Mariachi), and forms on the west coast of Mexico such as Chilena in Guerrero and Oaxaca, several son styles share songs such as "El Gusto," which can be found in all three major types of son music, indicating a common ancestor for the three.
 Son music most likely originated in Veracruz, as the entry point for the Spanish and because of its links to the Caribbean and the slave trade.
-Son music was reinforced with the area’s ties to the Caribbean, especially Cuba with Cuban son musician coming to the port of Veracruz in the 1920s.
+Son music was reinforced by the area’s ties to the Caribbean, especially Cuba with Cuban son musicians coming to the port of Veracruz in the 1920s.
 Son jarocho gained popularity in the 1940s and 1950s not only in Veracruz but in Mexico City as well, in part due to the group Son de Cuba and its offshoots.

-Son has enjoyed strong popularity both in Mexico and increasingly popularity in the United States especially among Mexican American communities.
-One reason for this popularity is the success of Ritchie Valens rock and roll version of the song “La Bamba” and other efforts to modernize the music.
+Son has enjoyed strong popularity both in Mexico and increasing popularity in the United States, especially among Mexican American communities.
+One reason for this popularity is the success of Ritchie Valens rock and roll version of the song "La Bamba" and other efforts to modernize the music.
 Not all son musicians are happy with the changes made in son music.
 Musician Julio del Razo complains that lyrics have become pornographic, less poetic and the rhythm has been distorted.